ochotonida/trofers/README.md

 Changes made to your data pack will apply to any existing trophies.

 ## Making entities drop trophies (Forge only)
 Because overriding loot tables can be annoying, Trofers adds a loot modifier which can be used to make entities drop trophies.

-*Note: the data pack format for this loot modifier has changed in update 3.0.0, the 1.18 README can be found [here](https://github.com/ochotonida/trofers/blob/1.18/README.md).*

 The loot modifier should be placed in the `data/<namespace>/loot_modifiers` folder and uses the following structure:

-* `"type": "trofers:add_entity_trophy"`: required, this tells forge which loot modifier type to use
+* `type`: This should be set to `trofers:add_entity_trophy`, to tell Forge which loot modifier type to use.
 * `conditions`: A list of loot conditions that determine when to apply the loot modifier.
   Trofers uses a `minecraft:killed_by_player` and a `trofers:random_trophy_chance` condition here.
-The `random_trophy_chance` condition ensures the loot modifier is applied with the trophy chance value specified in the config.
+  The `random_trophy_chance` condition is a loot condition added by Trofers that succeeds if a randomly generated number is smaller than the trophy chance value set in the config.
-* `trophyBase`: The ID of an item to use as the trophy base. (e.g. "trofers:small_plate")
+* `trophyBase`: The ID of an item to use as the trophy base.
+The available options are:
+  * `trofers:<size>_plate`
+  * `trofers:<size>_pillar`

+  where `<size>` can be either `small`, `medium` or `large`.

 * `trophies`: An object with multiple key-value pairs.
   Each key should correspond with an entity type id, and its value the id of the trophy it should drop.
 (Note: for entities that can drop multiple trophies you will need multiple loot modifier files)

 If all trophies have the same drop conditions, you only need a single file.

 [Example loot modifiers](https://github.com/ochotonida/trofers/tree/HEAD/common/src/generated/resources/data/trofers/loot_modifiers)

-After creating your loot modifier you need to register it to forge, more information on how to register a loot modifier (and loot modifiers in general) found [here](https://forge.gemwire.uk/wiki/Dynamic_Loot_Modification).
-(The wiki page is mostly aimed at mod developers, you can ignore the last section)
+After creating your loot modifier, you need to register it to Forge.
+More information on how to register a loot modifier can be found [here](https://forge.gemwire.uk/wiki/Dynamic_Loot_Modification).
+The wiki page is mostly aimed at mod developers, you can ignore the last section.

 [Example registration](https://github.com/ochotonida/trofers/blob/HEAD/common/src/generated/resources/data/forge/loot_modifiers/global_loot_modifiers.json)

 ## Adding trophies to any loot table (Forge only)
 If you want to add trophies to chests rather than entities, you can use the `add_trophy` loot modifier.
 This loot modifier is a bit different from the `add_entity_trophy` loot modifier, as you will need a separate loot modifier file for every trophy.

 * `"type": "trofers:add_trophy"`: required.
 * `conditions`: A list of loot conditions that determine when to apply the loot modifier.
   To prevent the trophy from being generated when any loot table is rolled, you likely want to use a `forge:loot_table_id` condition here.
 * `trophyBase`: The ID of an item to use as the trophy base.
 * `trophyId`: An object with multiple key-value pairs.
   Each key should correspond with an entity type id, and its value the id of the trophy it should drop.
   (Note: for entities that can drop multiple trophies you will need multiple loot modifier files)

 Example: The following loot modifier will add a creeper trophy to buried treasure chests with a 50% chance.
 ```json5